Department of Veterans Affairs.

 (3) The VA GPD Liaison will provide the GPD performance information to recipients.
 VA will incorporate this assessment information into the annual inspection report.

-(i) The VA GPD Liaison will review the quarterly assessment with the recipient within thirty (30) days of the end of the following quarters:
+(i) The VA GPD Liaison will review the quarterly assessment with the recipient no later than (30) days after the end of each of the following quarters:

 (A) Quarter 1 (October-December) assessment completed not later than January 30;

 (B) Quarter 2 (January-March) assessment completed not later than April 30;

 (C) Quarter 3 (April-June) assessment completed not later than July 30; and,

 (D) Quarter 4 (July-September) assessment completed not later than October 30.

 (ii) A valid assessment must include the following: